fcn06/swarm/README.md

 | `agent_mcp_config.toml`  | Configures the MCP runtime settings.                                                   |
 | `agent_full_config.toml` | Configures the Full Agent, including capabilities of using tools and skills                                                                                                              |

-**LLM Models:** We've found `qwen/qwen3-32b` to be highly effective, especially for MCP interactions.
-Each agent can connect to its own LLM.
+**LLM Models:** Each agent can connect to its own LLM.
 URLs are parameterized in the config files, while API keys need to be injected at runtime as environment variables.

-*(To enable MCP features, an MCP server must be running.
+*(To enable MCP features, an MCP server must be running and configured in toml files.
 You can find one in the `examples` for testing.)*

 ## **🚀 Launching Your Agents Manually or Programmatically**